 On November 13, 2016, more than 130 leaders gathered in Atlanta for The Untokening: A Convening for Just and Accessible Streets and Communities.
 Click here for photos and outcomes!

 The first Untokening gathering brought together leaders of color and advocates whose voices have been marginalized to create new visions for mobility advocacy.

 Held immediately following the Facing Race conference in Atlanta, the Untokening centered intersectionality and, through collaboration that embraces our expertise and the expertise of our communities, took the first step in creating a series of equity statements on critical issues, like gentrification and community engagement.
 Read more about the impetus for the convening on Streetsblog LA

-We're currently organizing our next gathering — Untokening California — coming up November 4, 2017 in Los Angeles.
-Learn more here!
+Learn more and apply to attend out next convening: Untokening California, coming up November 4, 2017 in Los Angeles.

 Thank you to the sponsors of Untokening California